magicblock-labs/Solana.Unity-SDK/README.md

 ## 💚 Open Source
-Open Source is at the heart of what we do at Garbles Labs.
+Open Source is at the heart of what we do at Magicblock.
 We believe building software in the open, with thriving communities, helps leave the world a little better than we found it.

 ## ✨ Contributors & Community